 Essential Ingredients You’ll Need

-- Granulated sugar – To sweeten the cheesecake batter and balance the tartness of the mulberries.
+- Granulated sugar: Sweetens the batter and balances the tartness of the mulberries.

 Step-by-Step Mulberry & Earl Grey Cheesecake Instructions